mgsrichard/Capstone-Project/README.md

 Drop.
 All values are NA.
 Was probably the original race column before split into many columns.

 ### 29 Education
 Drop.
 All values are NA.
-Was probably the original race column before split into many columns.
+Was probably the original education column before split into many columns.